Pwd9000-ML/blog-devto/posts/Github-Automate-Azure-RBAC/Github-Automate-Azure-RBAC.md

 }
 ```

-We also want to give our `clientId` `User Access Administrator` permissions on our subscription in order to manage RBAC.
+We also want to give our `clientId` `'User Access Administrator'` permissions on our subscription in order to manage RBAC.
 We will grant our service principal identity the following RBAC role: [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator).
 Run the following command:

 ```powershell
 az role assignment create --assignee "<clientID>" `